neuralmagic/sparseml/src/sparseml/transformers/sparsification/obcq/readme.md

 ```

 ## <a name="DeepSparse">Using the Model With DeepSparse </a>
 Next, run inference using DeepSparse.
-Ensure you have the latest version of DeepSparse installed:
+Ensure you have the latest version of DeepSparse installed: `pip install deepsparse-nightly`

 ```python
 from deepsparse import TextGeneration